OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### 13001

 The user is not signed into Office.
 Your code should recall the `getAccessTokenAsync` method and pass the option `forceAddAccount: true` in the [options](https://dev.office.com/reference/add-ins/shared/office.context.auth.getAccessTokenAsync#parameters) parameter.
+But don't do this more than once.
+The user may have decided not to sign-in.

 This error is never seen in Office Online.
 If the user's cookie expires, Office Online returns error 13006.

 ### 13002

-The user aborted sign in or consent.
+The user aborted sign in or consent; for example, by choosing **Cancel** on the consent dialog.
 - If your add-in provides functions that don't require the user to be signed in (or to have granted consent), then your code should catch this error and allow the add-in to stay running.
 - If the add-in requires a signed-in user who has granted consent, your code should ask the user to repeat the operation, but not more than once.